 They may sound unfamiliar and strange, but lutein and zeaxanthin are actually found commonly in a large variety of foods that most of us eat all the time.
-In case you are interested in the science, lutein and zeanxanthin are molecules that are classed as carotenoid pigments which are a type of chemical produced naturally in plants, algae, bacteria and some fungi, and are responsible for giving rich colour to all manner of species from pumpkins to flamingos through being passed up through the food chain!
-Lutein and zeaxanthin impart a yellow or orange hue to various foods, and their consumption has been associated with reducing your risk for eye diseases like cataracts or macular degeneration.
+In case you are interested in the science, lutein and zeanxanthin are molecules that are classed as carotenoid pigments.
+They are a type of chemical produced naturally in plants, algae, bacteria and some fungi.
+They are also responsible for giving rich colour to all manner of species.
+It ranges from pumpkins to flamingos through being passed up through the food chain!
+Lutein and zeaxanthin impart a yellow or orange hue to various foods.
+Their consumption has been associated with reducing your risk for eye diseases like cataracts or macular degeneration.

 So you may be wondering, how are orange and yellow pigments important for your eyes?
-Well, these colours actually account for the majority of pigments found in the macula of the eye which is the central part of the retina that is responsible for sharp focus of your vision.
+Well, these colours account for the majority of pigments found in the macula of the eye.
+Macula is the central part of the retina that is responsible for the sharp focus of your vision.
 In fact, if viewed through a camera or other optometry equipment, part of the macula can actually be seen as a yellow spot.
-The pigments in this spot shield and safeguard the macula from blue light damage, enhance clarity of vision and functions as antioxidants to stop damage of the macula’s cells.
+The pigments in this spot shield and safeguard the macula from blue light damage, enhance the clarity of vision, and function as antioxidants to stop the damage of the macula’s cells.

-The benefits of these 2 nutrients don’t just stop at the eyes – they also help prevent atherosclerosis, which is the build-up of plaques in the arteries and heart.
+The benefits of these 2 nutrients for good eye health don’t just stop at the eyes – they also help prevent atherosclerosis, which is the build-up of plaques in the arteries and heart.